 After all, it would not be unprecedented.
 Borussia Mönchengladbach's Fabian Johnson likewise won the U-21 European title with Germany in 2009, but later switched allegiance to the USMNT.
 Wolfsburg's John Brooks represented Germany's U-20s in 2012 before becoming a rock at the heart of the US defence, while former Schalke midfielder Jermaine Jones trod a similar path.
 All three have gone on to become key players for the USA.

 And Toljan's qualities are undeniable.
 Born in Stuttgart, the 23-year-old graduated from the Hoffenheim youth academy and made his Bundesliga debut for the club early in the 2013/14 season.
 He gradually established himself as a first-team regular over the subsequent campaigns before Dortmund's courtship proved too tempting to turn down in summer 2017.

-The defender has made 13 Bundesliga outings this term, starting all five games under new boss Peter Stöger, and he even rescued his side a point with a late equaliser at home to Freiburg on Matchday 20.
+The defender enjoyed 16 Bundesliga outings last term, starting all five games after coach Peter Stöger took over, and he even rescued his side a point with a late equaliser at home to Freiburg on Matchday 20.

 So is it time for the USMNT to make another approach?
 The conversation could well be a lot longer this time, and it would certainly be worth their while.